nvaccess/addon-datastore/README.md

 - Familiarity with Git, including working with branches.

 Process to add a new NVDA-addon version:
-1. Fork the `NVDA-Addon-submission` repository
+1. Fork the `addon-store-submission` repository
 1. On a new branch, copy the `_template_addon_release.json` file.
    - Rename / move the file to `<publisher>/<addonName>/<version>.json`
    - `<publisher>` is the name of the add-on developer, E.G. "nvaccess"
    - `<addonName>` is the name of the add-on, E.G. "nv-speech-player"
    - `<version>` is the add-on version in the form: `Major.Minor.Patch` E.G. "2.4.1"
-1. Create a PR on `NVDA-Addon-submission` repository
+1. Create a PR on `addon-store-submission` repository
 1. Automated checks for common issues will complete.
 1. A review is performed (resulting in: request changes, approval)
    - Conducted by an NVDA add-on reviewer.